Full list of road closures for this weekend's South Central Festival in Portsmouth

-South Central Festival is coming to Portsmouth this week and thousands of people are expected to visit the city.
+South Central Festival is coming to Portsmouth this weekend and thousands of people are expected to visit the city.

-The festival, which is being held at King George V playing fields in Cosham, is being headlined by pop star Boy George.
+The festival, which is being held at King George V playing fields in Cosham, is being headlined by pop star Boy George and Craig David.

 It will take place on May 25 and 26.